PgBiel/typst-tablex/README.md

             - [X] `column-gutter`
             - [X] `row-gutter`
         - [ ] Hline, vline adaptations
+            - [X] `stop-pre-gutter`: Makes the hline/vline not transpose gutter
+            - [X] `gutter-restrict`: Makes the hline/vline not draw on both sides of a gutter boundary, and instead pick one (top/bottom; left/right)
+            - [ ] Properly work with gutters after colspans/rowspans
     - [X] `stroke`
         - [X] Basic support (change all lines, vline or hline, without override)
         - [X] `none` for no stroke